transcend-io/examples/README.md

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

-> Try **Custom Functions**
->
-> Custom Functions are serverless functions that execute on Sombra as part of a workflow.
-Unlike webhooks, Custom Functions require zero infrastructure to set up.
-Just write your code, and publish.
-With Custom Functions, you can easily extend Transcend's integration functionality to connect to any API or home-grown system.

 ## Table of Contents

 - [Examples](#examples)